-INVESTMENT STRATEGY: The Fund seeks high total return consistent with its asset mix, with a greater focus on income beyond the target date - the year 2055.
+INVESTMENT STRATEGY: The Fund seeks high total return consistent with its asset mix, with a greater focus on income beyond the target date - the year 2030.
 Total return, commonly understood as the combination of income and capital appreciation, includes interest, capital gains, dividends, and distributions realized over a given period of time.
-The Fund is designed for retirement plan participants who reached retirement age at or near the year 2055 or who have a risk tolerance consistent with the Fund's multi-asset strategies.
+The Fund is designed for retirement plan participants who reached retirement age at or near the year 2030 or who have a risk tolerance consistent with the Fund's multi-asset strategies.
 The Fund is a "fund of funds," meaning that it seeks to achieve its objective by investing in other passively- and actively-managed collective investment funds maintained by John Hancock Trust Company (JHTC) (the underlying collective investment funds) that represent a variety of major asset classes and investment styles.
-The Fund invests using an asset allocation strategy designed for investors expected to retire around the year 2055.
+The Fund invests using an asset allocation strategy designed for investors expected to retire around the year 2030.
 The Trustee allocates assets among the underlying funds according to an asset allocation strategy that becomes increasingly conservative over time.
 JHSVGI guaranteed interest rate (as of January 1, 2025) is 3.50%.
 Crediting Rate is set on January 1 and July 1 of each year.
-If the weighted value of certain indexes changes by more than 2%, John Hancock Trust Company (USA) and will not be less than 1%.
+If the weighted value of certain indexes changes by more than 2%, John Hancock reserves the right to reset the crediting rate on October 1 or April 1.
+Crediting Rate is set in advance and is guaranteed by John Hancock Life Insurance Company (USA) and will not be less than 1%.
 In addition to fees charged by JHRPS for its services to the plan, John Hancock Trust Company LLC, an affiliate of JHRPS, receives a trustee's fee from the John Hancock collective investment trusts.